 ''Depression as a Disorder of Consciousness'' (forthcoming).
 The British Journal for the Philosophy of Science. https://doi.org/10.1086/716838

 The Natural Kind Approach to the Science of Consciousness

 I am currently developing the core paper from my doctoral research which situates the natural kind approach within the framework of conceptual engineering.
-This provides the natural kind approach to consciousness science with its own ontological scaffolding.
-It also paves the way to a new form of physicalism in the philosophy of mind: ameliorative physicalism.
 Please get in touch if you would like to see a copy of a draft.
 I have also have a short handout which explains its key ideas.